 This is by no means the only way to organize the paperwork for a Girl Scout troop!
 It's just the way I do it.
 Apparently some people think I'm good at it, because I've been asked to give a presentation on the subject at an upcoming leaders' workshop.
 I hope this system is helpful to … Continue reading Organizing Girl Scout Troop Information

 This question was posted on a discussion board recently.
 Not only do I reuse many physical objects, but I can reuse the list I made for that discussion as an article on my own Website!
-I love reusing glass jars so much that my ravings on the subject got too long for this article and were … Continue reading What Do You Reuse?
+I love reusing glass jars so much that my ravings on the subject got too long for this article and … Continue reading What Do You Reuse?

 On the way back from Fairfield to the Chicago train station, we stopped at an Iowa truckstop restaurant called Gramma's Kitchen.
 One of the puzzles on the children's menu was this: "How many words can you make out of the letters in GRAMMA'S KITCHEN?"
 I glanced idly at it and thought, gram . . . ram … Continue reading Some Word Games